Back to Blog

 The public web experience is going away

-Let’s be direct: the standalone Hacker Sidekick web application—the browser chat you open as the product—is being retired.
-We are not maintaining a parallel “primary” web client alongside the IHE.
-If your mental model was “log in and chat in a tab,” that path is ending in favor of one depth-first experience: the desktop Integrated Hacking Environment.
+Let’s be direct: the standalone Hacker Sidekick web application-the browser chat you open as the product-is being retired.
+We are not maintaining a parallel “primary” web client alongside the desktop app.
+If your mental model was “log in and chat in a tab,” that path is ending in favor of one depth-first experience: Hacker Sidekick as an integrated hacking environment on the desktop.

 That is a deliberate product decision.
 The browser was the right place to start; it is not the right place to finish for the kind of execution-heavy, tool-connected, file-grounded work we are building toward.
-Sunsetting the public web surface lets us align engineering, security boundaries, and the roadmap on the IHE without splitting attention across two full clients forever.
+Sunsetting the public web surface lets us align engineering, security boundaries, and the roadmap on Hacker Sidekick without splitting attention across two full clients forever.

-In practical terms, the IHE is built to combine sovereign, security-tuned models with an execution surface that matches how your teams already operate:
+In practical terms, Hacker Sidekick is built to combine sovereign, security-tuned models with an execution surface that matches how your teams already operate:

 Same mission.
 Hacker Sidekick remains focused on legitimate security work-with models and workflows tuned for the tasks that generic assistants were never designed to support.